-In IOGT International we build everything we do on the principles of universal fellowship and basic human and democratic rights.
+In Movendi International we build everything we do on the principles of universal fellowship and basic human and democratic rights.

 Transforming our consciousness means to develop our ability to see each other as human beings and to embrace the truth that we are not separate from one another.

-On Holocaust Remembrance Day, we will share stories from Cambodia, Rwanda and the Balkans in order to face the consequences of spreading hatred and turning people against each other.
+On Holocaust Remembrance Day, we share stories from Cambodia and Rwanda in order to face the consequences of spreading hatred and turning people against each other.
 We share those stories to remember and to resolve to say: Never, ever again.